gwu-cs2541-sp23/gwu-cs2541-sp23.github.io/project/project.md

   - 55% - Complete functionality
   - 5% - Overall usability / look and feel (this will have higher weight in phase 2)

+**Phase 1 Demo:** Full details of the Demo [are listed here](/project/phase-1)

-**Phase 1 Project Report:** Your phase 1 report should include an ER or SQL Table Diagram with a description of the design decisions for your DB structure.
-You should specify what normal form you believe your tables meet. **Your report will be due the Monday after the Phase 1 demo.**
+**Phase 1 Project Report:** Your phase 1 report should include:

-{% comment %}
+  - An ER or SQL Table Diagram updated to reflect your final design
+  - An explanation for what normal form you believe your tables meet
+  - A short justification of your key design choices (0.5 - 1 page)
+  - A list of assumptions made for your design
+  - A list of missing functionality from your final implementation
+  - A work breakdown describing the key responsibilities of each team member

+Your report must be committed and pushed to your repository by 11:59PM on Monday April 11th.
+It should be in a file named `Readme.md` or `Readme.pdf` in the `main` branch.

 ## Phase 2 Project Types

 You will be working on **one** of these two types of projects: